 §329-128 Fraudulent misrepresentation: penalty… fraudulent misrepresentation to a law enforcement official of …

-- (b) “any fact or circumstance relating to the issuance of a written certificate by a physician not covered under section §329-126 for the medical use of marijuana shall be a misdemeanor.”
+- (b) “any fact or circumstance relating to the issuance of a written certificate by a physician not covered under section §329-126 for the medical use of cannabis shall be a misdemeanor.”

 §329-129 Prohibited acts; flammable solvents …

-- (a) “no qualifying patient or primary caregiver shall use butane to extract tetrahydrocannabinol from marijuana plants.”
+- (a) “no qualifying patient or primary caregiver shall use butane to extract tetrahydrocannabinol from cannabis plants.”

 - (b) “any person who violates this section shall be guilty of a class C felony.”